-Defining the Term at the Forefront of Changing Tech and CX
+Defining the Term at the Forefront of Enterprise Technology and Customer Experience

 Many organizations are restructuring their processes to integrate more advanced operational solutions, particularly those that make use of innovative technologies.
 It’s part of a foundational change that has become increasingly necessary as a means to keep up with the current market demands, and it’s commonly referred to as digital transformation or digitization.